-- Use a gentle cleanser on your hands, preferably a foaming cleanser.
+Use a gentle cleanser on your hands, preferably a foaming/lathering cleanser.

-The foaming cleansers will distribute the lather more evenly instead of having thick globs of it that are hard to rinse off.
-Lather up the public part of your hands.
-You only lather the private part if you really did get them into something that needs to be washed off.
+Use a soap that lathers easily so that it is distributed more evenly over your hands instead of having thick globs of it that are hard to rinse off.
+Lather up the public part of your hands (the palms and fingers).
+You only lather the private part (the thin skin on the back of your hands) if you really did get it into something that needs to be washed off.

 Germs will go with it down the drain.
 Know that if you leave cleanser residue on your skin, like if you use a globular cleanser that does not rinse quickly, it will continue to strip your skin’s natural oils after you've toweled off.